The Neverending Story: Stage

 The world première of the stage production took place in 2012 in Brisbane, Australia, by the Harvest Rain Theatre Company.

 In Germany, The Neverending Story has been variously adapted to a stage play, ballet and opera, which premiered both at Trier and at Weimar Nationaltheater on 10 April 2004, and was subsequently staged at Linz Landestheater on 11 December.
 The scores to both the opera and the ballet versions were composed by Siegfried Matthus.
 The opera libretto was by Anton Perry.

 In Canada, the novel was adapted to stage for the Stratford Festival for the 2019 season adapted by David S. Craig with original music by Hawksley Workman.

 In Spain, in October 2022, the musical of The Neverending Story premiered in Madrid, in Teatro Calderón.
 The music was composed by Iván Macias and the book was adapted by Felix Amador, while Federico Barrios was the director.
 Bastian and Atreyu roles were played by children that alternate.
 Teresa Abarca and Alba Cuartero alternate the Childlike Empress.
 Josean Moreno was Fujur, Teresa Ferrer was Xayide and Álex Forriols was Gmork.
 The company KREAT K made for the musical some animatronics of the fantastic creatures.
 The musical did the last show in Madrid on May 28, 2023.
 On September 8, the musical came to Teatro principal in Zaragoza, and lasted until October 22.
 Later on November 2, the musical premiered in Barcelona in Teatre Apolo with Elena González as Childlike Empress, Josean Moreno as Fujur, Álex Forriols as Gmork and Noemí Gallego as Xayide.
 The last show in Barcelona was on April 7, 2024.
-Between December 18, 2025 and January 4, 2026, the musical will return in FIBES, Seville.
+Between December 18, 2025 and January 4, 2026, the musical returned in FIBES, Seville.